shorebirdtech/docs/docs/guides/add_to_app/ios.md

 ## Verify that your app runs

-In Xcode, update the active build variant to release and run your app.
+In Xcode, update the current scheme's build configuration to "Release" and run your app.
 Your app should work as before with no differences.

 ## Submit your app to the App Store